TonemonW/React-news-system/README.md

 # React News System

-React News System is a web application for managing and publishing news articles.
-It provides features such as news publishing, article management, user management, role-based permissions, and more.
-The application is built using React, React Router, Redux, Ant Design, ECharts, and Axios.
-The backend is based on JSON Server.
+React News System is a web application designed for managing and publishing news articles.
+It offers features such as news publishing, article management, user management, and role-based permissions.
+The application is developed using React, React Router, Redux, Ant Design, ECharts, and Axios, with a backend based on JSON Server.

 ![Screenshot 1](Login.png)
 ![Screenshot 2](Home.png)
 ![Screenshot 3](Charts.png)